 The treasurer used to manually count the money and maintain books of records for references.
 The treasurer used to keep a check on the person’s professions including animals and crops.

-Another career which ranks among the oldest professions in the world and is still practiced is tailoring.
+Tailoring is one of the oldest professions in the world and used to rank well.
 The need for covering the bodies brought in need of experts who can design and create new dresses and clothes for men, women, children, and almost everyone.

 This is one of the most needed professions in the past and is still flourishing today.
 The only difference is that there were special tailors for the royal families who were allowed to prepare attires only for the royal members and not for the local people.